Applying for an STP direct entry post

 Choosing your specialty or ‘preference’

 When completing the application form you must select 1 specialty in which you would like to train.
 This is in the ‘Preferences’ section of the application form.
 To select and save your preference you will use a ‘drag and drop’ motion.
 You will drag your chosen preference from the ‘not wanted’ column and drop it into the ‘wanted’ column.
-Further guidance can be found within the Oriel resource bank.
+We highly recommend that when completing the application form you use a PC or laptop, as you will be unable to perform the ‘drag and drop’ motion on a touch screen device e.g. phone or tablet.
+Further guidance can be found within the Oriel resource bank or watch the short animation below.

 Fitness to practise questions